ARMmbed/mbed-client-linux-example/README.md

 1. Install yotta.
 See instructions [here](http://docs.yottabuild.org/#installing).
 2. Install the necessary toolchains.
 Refer to the yotta installation instructions (in step 3) to learn how to install the toolchains.
-3. In the command prompt, `cd lwm2m-client-example`.
+3. In the command prompt, `cd lwm2m-client-linux-example`.
-4. Open file `main.cpp`, edit your mbed Device Server's Ipv4 address and port number in place of `coap://<xxx.xxx.xxx.xxx>:5683`.
+4. Open file `source/main.cpp`, edit your mbed Device Server's Ipv4 address and port number in place of `coap://<xxx.xxx.xxx.xxx>:5683`.
 For example, if your server's IP address is `192.168.0.1`, you would enter `coap://192.168.0.1:5683`.
 5. Set up the target device, `yotta target x86-linux-native`.
 6. In the command prompt type `yotta build`.
-The executable file will be created to `/build/x86-linux-native/source/` folder.
+The executable file will be created to `build/x86-linux-native/source/` folder.

 ### Running the LWM2M Client example

-1. Find the executable file named `lwm2m-client-example` in the folder `lwm2m-client-example/build/x86-linux-native/source/`.
+1. Find the executable file named `lwm2m-client-linux-example` in the folder `lwm2m-client-linux-example/build/x86-linux-native/source/`.
-2. Run the executable from command line using `./lwm2m-client-example`
+2. Run the executable from command line using `./lwm2m-client-linux-example`
 3. The program begins execution and will start registration to the mbed Device Server giving console output as `Registering endpoint` and when the registration is successful it will display `Registered`.
 4. After a successful registration, the program will automatically start sending observations after every 10 seconds and it will be visible on console as `Sending observation` along with the value which increments everytime the obeservation is sent like `Value sent 1` and so on.
 These values can be observed on mbed Device Server WebUI under **/Test/0/D** resource.